apogson/apogson/README.md

 - 👋 Hi, I’m @apogson
-- 👀 I’m interested in
+- 👀 I’m interested in music
 - 🌱 I’m currently learning github and python
 - 📫 How to reach me ...